Academic Policies and Procedures

 Good Academic Standing

-A degree-seeking graduate student is in good academic standing if he or she:
+A degree-seeking graduate student is in good academic standing if the student:

-1. meets the standards of quality of his or her academic program;
+1. meets the standards of quality of their academic program;

 2. makes satisfactory progress toward completion of degree requirements within the established time limit;